There's never been a better time to explore your own backyard.

 Picking a centrally located hotel like the Fairmont Royal York means you’ll be steps from major attractions.
 Must-see attractions like the CN Tower, the Hockey Hall of Fame, Union Station, Ripley’s Aquarium and the Steamwhistle Brewery are just steps away from the hotel.

-Aside from the spa, Hotel X is right along the Lakeshore… perfect for jogging along Lake Ontario, walking, cycling or just relaxing.
+If you’re looking for a bit more wellness on your “treat yourself weekend”, Hotel X is right along the Lakeshore, which makes it perfect for jogging along Lake Ontario, walking, cycling or just relaxing.
 And if it happens to be an ActiveTO weekend with part of the Lakeshore closed to traffic, you’ll have even more space to get moving.